mdozmorov/HiC_tools/README.md

 ### Normalization

 - Lyu, Hongqiang, Erhu Liu, and Zhifang Wu.
 "Comparison of Normalization Methods for Hi-C Data](https://europepmc.org/article/med/31588782 BioTechniques 68, no. 2 (2020) - a comprehensive analysis of six Hi-C normalization methods for their ability to remove systematic biases.
-The introduction provides a good classification and overview of different normalization methods, including the latest methods for cross-sample normalization, such as "multiHiCcompare."
+The introduction provides a good classification and overview of different normalization methods, including the latest methods for cross-sample normalization, such as [multiHiCcompare](#multihiccompare).
 Human and mouse Hi-C data were used, only cis interaction matrices are considered.
 A systematic protocol for benchmarking is presented.
-Several benchmarks were performed, including statistical quality, the influence of resolution, consistency of distance-dependent changes in interaction frequency, reproducibility of the 3D architecture. [multiHiCcompare](https://bioconductor.org/packages/multiHiCcompare/) is reported as outperforming other methods on a range of performance metrics.
+Several benchmarks were performed, including statistical quality, the influence of resolution, consistency of distance-dependent changes in interaction frequency, reproducibility of the 3D architecture. [multiHiCcompare](#multihiccompare) is reported as outperforming other methods on a range of performance metrics.

 - Imakaev, Maxim, Geoffrey Fudenberg, Rachel Patton McCord, Natalia Naumova, Anton Goloborodko, Bryan R. Lajoie, Job Dekker, and Leonid A. Mirny.
 "Iterative Correction of Hi-C Data Reveals Hallmarks of Chromosome Organization"  https://doi.org/10.1038/nmeth.2148 Nature Methods 9, no. 10 (October 2012) - ICE - Iterative Correction and Eigenvalue decomposition, normalization of HiC data.
 Assumption - all loci should have equal visibility.
 Deconvolution into eigenvectors/values.